This is a quick start into using the Gateway effectively.

 Once logged in you can change the preferences of your system by clicking on the person icon in the upper right hand corner and clicking Preferences.

 Once you’ve set the preferences you will find the menu to the different apps on the upper left hand corner.
 If you don’t have access to any of the apps please contact your site administrator.

-The tracking module is used to monitor your vehicle or entire fleet in real-time!
+The tracking module is used to monitor any number of vehicles or assets in real-time!
 It can provide insights on the operation of your fleet and give you the information you’re looking for fast.

 Selecting our Entities

 The first thing we want to do is click on the button, this opens a panel that lets us select the Groups, Assets, or Vehicles we want to monitor.
 You can click on the icon anytime to open the entities selector dialog.